ShanJiang21/shanjiang21.github.io/_posts/2019-04-02-996-viral-Chinese-young-engineers-Asilomar-moment.markdown

 ***

-Demanding conditions
+Mapping machanism behind popular 996 work Demanding conditions

-Struggle to have a life and work balance is due to the overtime working and
+Struggle to have a life and work balance is due to the overtime working and strict conditions set on

 > IF THEY DO NOT PUT IN THE HOURS, THEY CAN EASILY JUST BE LAID OFF.